Occasionally, you may see gaps in your Nighttime, Daytime, or Workout Heart Rate graphs. See below for troubleshooting tips.

 Possible causes for these gaps are:

 - Your ring was too loose.
 Before going to bed, ensure your ring's LED sensors are underneath your finger and your ring fit feels snug.
-If your ring feels too loose, try wearing it on a different finger.
+If your ring feels too loose, try wearing it on a different finger

 - The LED sensors were dirty.
 You can wash the sensors and your ring using water and soap.
-Dry the ring thoroughly with a soft cloth before placing it back on your finger.
+Dry the ring thoroughly with a soft cloth before placing it back on your finger

-- You slept in a position that caused your hand to go numb (causing partially blocked blood circulation).
+- You slept in a position that caused your hand to go numb (causing partially blocked blood circulation)

-- Your resting heart rate was exceptionally low (below 33 bpm).
+- Your resting heart rate was exceptionally low (below 33 bpm)

-- Arrhythmia, or an irregular heartbeat, resulted in incomplete data.
+- Arrhythmia, or an irregular heartbeat, resulted in incomplete data

 Here’s how gaps might appear in the Oura App:

-Gaps in Daytime Heart Rate (Gen3 only)
+Gaps in 24-hour Heart Rate Graph (Gen3 only)

-If the gaps continue, please try out the following suggestions:
+If the gaps continue, check the following:

 - The ring's sensors may be too far from your skin for a clear signal.
-Switching fingers may help for a snug fit.
+Switching fingers may help for a snug fit

 - The sensors may be dirty.
-A quick rinse could clear it up.
+A quick rinse could clear it up

-- Tap the ring icon in the upper right-hand corner of the Home tab.
+- Tap the ring icon in the upper right-hand corner of the Home tab

-- Swipe left to the page titled "My Oura ring."
+- Swipe left to the page titled "My Oura Ring"

-- Tap "Soft reset."
+- Tap "Soft reset"